I use this cookbook on a weekly basis.

 Twenty minutes a day is all you need, and within 100 teaching days your child will be reading on a solid second-grade reading level.
 It's a sensible, easy-to-follow, and enjoyable way to help your child gain the essential skills of reading.
 Everything you need is here -- no paste, no scissors, no flash cards, no complicated directions -- just you and your child learning together.
 One hundred lessons, fully illustrated and color-coded for clarity, give your child the basic and more advanced skills needed to become a good reader.

-Teach Your Child to Read in 100 Easy Lessons will bring you and your child closer together, while giving your child the reading skills needed now, for a better chance at tomorrow.Reading Suggestion: The Total Money Makeover
+Teach Your Child to Read in 100 Easy Lessons will bring you and your child closer together, while giving your child the reading skills needed now, for a better chance at tomorrow.HOT WATER (enough to fill a big, clear plastic tub) , equal parts(about a cup of each) BIZ and the blue DAWN LIQUID DISH DETERGENT.

 I throw all the stained clothes into the tub of hot water ( make sure the clothes are all the same color, don’t mix colors and whites) and let it sit for a couple days. if the stains are still there, I leave them in the water up to a week. then I dump the entire tub of clothes and soapy water into the washer.
 If there’s still stains, I repeat the process.
 (THIS FORMULA IS VERY SLIMY SO WEAR GLOVES)